talyssonoliver/taly/docs/user-guides/faq.md

 # Frequently Asked Questions (FAQ) - Taly Platform

 Welcome to the Taly FAQ!
-Below are answers to common questions to help you navigate and make the most of the platform.
+Below are answers to common questions to help you maximize your experience with our platform.

 ---